penjoe/reading-notes/class-01.md

   background-color: blue;
 }
 ```
 That would change the background color blue when you loaded in the web page.
 And with CSS, you can get as specific as you want using `class` and `id` attributes to specify specific elements of your HTML.
-Since adding tons of CSS to your document could end up getting very messy, it's always best to put all of your CSS into a seperate file and link it to the HTML in the `<head>` element.
+Since adding tons of CSS to your document could end up getting very messy, it's always best to put all of your CSS into a separate file and link it to the HTML in the `<head>` element.

 Using HTML and CSS, you can create a structure and give it an appealing presentation that will keep users on your page and give them reason to come back in the future.
 Using JavaScript, you can add yet another layer to your web page to give it more life and make it much more user friendly.